Iliapp/Iliapp/README.md

 ###

-<p align="left">🔭 I’m currently working on simple projects as part of my learning journey.<br>🌱 I’m currently learning C++, Java,Python, SQL, Android Studio and different languages to build a solid programming foundation.<br>👨‍💻 All of my projects are available at GitHub<br>📫 How to reach me: iluhasmakovskyi@gmail.com, or discord</p>
+<p align="left">🔭 Working on a lot of different stuff — currently diving into Expo & React Native <br>🌱 Looking for a Frontend / Full-Stack opportunity to grow and gain real-world experience<br>👨‍💻 All of my projects are available at GitHub<br>📫 How to reach me: iluhasmakovskyi@gmail.com </p>

 ###